featured image

 });

 The separation also means prompt changes don’t cause React re-renders.
 PromptBuilder is a singleton outside the React tree.
-Updating the base prompt constant in constants/prompts.ts affects the output of buildSystemPrompt() without touching any component.
-Compare this to the alternative of storing the system prompt in React state — every prompt update would trigger a render cycle across every component subscribed to that state.
+Changing the base prompt constant in constants/prompts.ts affects every subsequent buildSystemPrompt() call without touching any component.
+Compare this to storing the system prompt in React state — every prompt update triggers a render across every subscribed component.

-Injection via user content: buildUserContextPrompt() inserts context.emotionalState directly into the system prompt string.
-If this value ever comes from user input rather than a controlled enum, it becomes a prompt injection vector — a user could craft an emotional state string that overrides coaching behavior.
-The current implementation appears to use controlled values, but this should be enforced at the type level with a union type rather than string.
+Prompt injection via user-controlled context. buildUserContextPrompt() inserts context.emotionalState directly into the system prompt string.
+If this value ever comes from raw user input rather than a controlled enum, a user could craft an emotional state string that overrides coaching behavior.
+The current implementation uses controlled values, but this should be enforced at the type level with a union type rather than string.
+Never interpolate unvalidated user input into a system prompt.